erikw/restic-automatic-backup-scheduler/README.md

 $ bash -x /bin/restic_backup.sh
 ```

-To debug smaller portions of of the backup script, insert these lines at the top and bottom of the relevant code portions e.g.:
+To debug smaller portions of the backup script, insert these lines at the top and bottom of the relevant code portions e.g.:

 ```bash
 set -x